Topsii/halo-live-stream/README.md

 3. Flash client running in the browser of a spectator.

-The client displays game information from a replay file or livestream including:
+The client displays elementary game information from a replay file or livestream including:
  - Animated player movement in the 3D game world such as
    - the paths taken by the players
    - their head/camera orientations